mattfanlo/FanloMatthewPorfolio/README.md

 # FANLO-HCI-PORTFOLIO

 ### Team Logo
-The logo is located at RONTALE-HCI-PORTFOLIO named "TEAM R.U.S.T.
+The logo is located at FanloMatthewPorfolio in the Assets folder named "TEAM R.U.S.T.
 LOGO.png"

 ### Documents
 The folders Part 1 through Part 4 contain comprehensive documentation corresponding to their respective sections.